Grant Application

 3DBigDataSpace: Outreach Synergy Call

 The 3DBigDataSpace project aims to prototype a Europe-wide stable and long-term storage of 3D cultural heritage assets and metadata from different providers and aggregators.
 By developing tools for augmentation and harmonisation, it is intended to enhance the findability, quality and re-use of 3D content for augmented reality viewers and 4D world applications.
-The project is funded by the European Union and carried out by twelve collaborating organisations.
+The project is co-funded by the European Union and carried out by twelve collaborating organisations.

 The Time Machine Organisation (TMO) is the coordinator of the 3DBigDataSpace project.
 The TMO maintains and curates an international network of currently more than 150 projects and initiatives – Local Time Machine (LTM) projects – dealing with history and heritage in specific cities or regions.
 The TMO’s primary mission is to gather different groups to collect and refine digital information, making sure it stays relevant to evolving economic, social, cultural, and geographical factors.
 Therefore, it is planned to develop a space-time aggregator of historical information.

 As part of its contribution to the 3DBigDataSpace project, the TMO is launching a series of calls within the Synergy Grants Programme.
-In this second call, two 3D outreach heritage projects will be selected to design and develop engaging and innovative applications that use 3DBigDataSpace tools for AR or web-based display.
-The goal is to reach out to a large number of people to disseminate the applications.
-Successful applicants will receive €10,000 each as well as technical guidance from TMO specialists throughout the development process.
+In this second call, two 3D outreach heritage projects will be selected to carry out a subcontracted project task within 3DBigDataSpace, designing and developing engaging and innovative applications that use 3DBigDataSpace tools for AR or web-based display.
+The goal is to contribute to 3DBigDataSpace outreach by developing applications that engage a broad public audience.
+Each selected applicant will sign a subcontract with TMO for a total payment of €10,000 linked to the delivery of agreed outputs.

 Timeline